smaillet/CSemVer.GitBuild/README.md

 ## Overview
-NUGET Packages use a SemVer 2.0 (see http://semver.org)
+Officially, NUGET Packages use a SemVer 2.0 (see http://semver.org).
 However, SemVer 2.0 doesn't consider or account for publicly available CI builds.
 SemVer is only concerned with official releases.
 This makes CI builds producing versioned packages challenging.
 Fortunately, someone has already defined a solution